 Instead of serving green beans swimming in canned mushroom soup (because I never- and I mean, never- got the appeal of that goopy combination) I roasted fresh green beans in sea salt and balsamic vinegar- just until tender-crisp.
 Or did this simple but elegant recipe with pomegranate glaze.

 Lucky for me, I enjoyed thinking "outside the box".
 And in my vegan years- not once- did I make a turkey out of tofu.

 Who needs tofurky when you have Sweet Potato Black Bean Enchiladas?

 As for 2007?
 It will be another quiet Thanksgiving holiday here by the mesa.
 No traveling.
 I'm still off my feet- though a slick new wheelchair has helped me feel more mobile here at home and allowed me to work at my desk (and not be bored beyond belief).
 Steve will be the official cook this year.
-I suspect enchiladas will be on the menu.
+I suspect the afore mentioned enchiladas will be on the menu.